 End Sub

-- Now, run the code by clicking F5.
-As a result, you will see the desired result on cell E5.
+- Run the code by clicking F5.
+You will see the desired result in cell E5.

 Sum Values Based on Non-Blank Cells